Key Takeaway

 - Side effects.
 Minimal at therapeutic doses.
 Injection site redness and mild swelling are the most common.
 Report anything unusual to your physician promptly.

 - Not a substitute for rehab.
-Peptides accelerate tissue healing, but proper rehabilitation (progressive loading, mobility work, neuromuscular retraining) is still essential for full recovery. athletic rehabilitation guide
+Peptides accelerate tissue healing, but proper rehabilitation (progressive loading, mobility work, neuromuscular retraining) is still important for full recovery. athletic rehabilitation guide

 Frequently Asked Questions